00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 *Hope: *The enchanted creatures gain a +4 morale bonus on saving throws, attack rolls, ability checks, skill checks, and weapon damage rolls.

 *Rage: *The enchanted creatures receive a +4 morale bonus to Strength and Constitution scores, a +2 morale bonus on Will saves, and a --2 penalty to AC.
 They are compelled to fight heedless of danger.
-Subjects can attempt Will saves (DC 10 + deity's Charisma modifier + deity's divine rank) to resist the effect.
+Subjects can attempt Will saves (DC 10 + deity's Charisma

+modifier + deity's divine rank) to resist the effect.
 This is a mind-affecting compulsion.

 *Love and Desire: *A love effect causes the target to fall in love with the specified creature, seeking every opportunity to be near that creature and making every effort to win the creature's affection.
-A desire effect is similar, but the target seeks any opportunity to become physically intimate with the specified creature.
+A desire effect is similar, but the target seeks any opportunity to

+become physically intimate with the specified creature.
 Subjects can attempt Will saves (DC 10 + deity's Charisma modifier + deity's divine rank) to resist the effect.
 This is a mind-affecting compulsion effect.

 **Suggested Portfolio Elements:** Any.

-## Divine Monk
+# DIVINE MONK

 **Prerequisites:** Monk level 20th.